-We live in a hyperconnected world where the word ‘smart’ finds its way in front of many words.
+We live in a hyperconnected world where the word ‘smart’ is commonplace in everyday vernacular.

 Smartphones, smart TVs, smart appliances, smart cars — these are more than just mere buzzwords.
-They all make up are the Internet of Things, which is a breathing ecosystem of devices that can communicate and interact with each other to make life easier for consumers.
+They all make up the Internet of Things: an ecosystem of devices that can communicate and interact with each other to make life easier for consumers.

 Your phone, for example, is the archetypal smart device.
-Not only does it have multiple connectivity options with other smart devices, it’s also capable of delivering custom functionality and experiences that are tailored to your needs.
+Multiple connectivity options with other smart devices, mean it’s also capable of delivering custom functionality and experiences.

 Smart devices have also made their way into commercial establishments, offices, and even entire cities.
-In recent years, however, manufacturers have been making significant strides in how ‘smart’ can be put next to the word ‘home.’
+In recent years manufacturers have been making significant strides in how ‘smart’ can be put next to the word ‘home.’

-Without further ado, here’s a quick introduction to smart homes and how they work:
+Without further ado, here’s a quick introduction to how the future of smart homes and medical alarms work:

 Introduction to Smart Homes

-Smart home technology is also called “home automation” since most activities can be managed, run, and automated from a single interface.
-This could refer to a smartphone, a virtual personal assistant, a tablet, or any other network-enabled “hub” that has the software capabilities to interact with all the other devices in the smart home ecosystem.
+Smart home technology has paved the way for “home automation”.
+This is because most activities can be managed, run, and automated from a single interface.
+This refers to a smartphone, a virtual personal assistant, a tablet, or any other network-enabled “hub”.
+Each has the software capabilities to interact with all the other devices in the smart home ecosystem.